basho/basho_docs/source/languages/en/riak/dev/taste-of-riak/ocaml.md

 The Riak OCaml Client uses [Lwt](http://ocsigen.org/lwt/manual/) and the Lwt Syntax extension.
 The table below can give you an idea of how the syntax preprocesses OCaml to easily support Lwt:

-without Lwt           | with Lwt
+Without Lwt           | With Lwt
 ----------------------|---------------------
 let pattern1 = expr1  |	lwt pattern1 = expr1
 try                   | try_lwt